ntu-hg2051/ntu-hg2051.github.io/src/environment-setup.md

 ![*Changing the Setting*](static/windows-configure-executionpolicy.png)

 Save the settings file and close.
-Now go back to your terminal and try to execute the following:
+Since this is a setting that applies when a terminal is started and not one that is running, you will need to close the terminal (click the garbage bin icon), then start a new terminal (if that doesn't work, try restarting Visual Studio Code).
+Now, in the new terminal, try to execute the following:

 ```{.bash .terminal}
 .\env\Scripts\Activate.ps1